joe-p/algo-cli/README.md

 `rekeyTo` - Address to rekey the `from` account to

 #### ApplicationCall
-`onComplete` - The on-complete action of the call.
-Currently supported is `NoOp` `args` - The application arguments.
+`onComplete` - The [OnComplete](https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#oncomplete) action of the call.
+Can be name or number
+`args` - The application arguments.
 Numbers will be interpreted as ints and strings will be interpreted as byte arrays `accounts` - Accounts array.
 Values can be named accounts or applications `apps` - App array.
 Values can be named accounts